dalesgit/logseq-sd/pages/SD training Feb 13.md

 	- feel the flow
 	- tap into your true self, connected, we are in community, close to others, support in harmonious ways
 	- interested having relationship with all the parts of me
+	- sit for a moment in the curious self
 - Discussion